philamp/jellygrail/README.md

   - Smart deletion of actual assets behind virtual files (including rclone cache files).
 - ✨ Almost fully automatized Jellyfin configuration (except login/password).
   - Can be disabled if another or no media center used.

+> [!CAUTION]
+> - I'm not responsible of any data loss.
+> - Do not open ports 8085 and 6502 to the internet.
+> - I'm not responsible of any illegal use.
+> - Use at your own risks.
+> - This does not include any torrent indexer search or RD downloader.
+> - ⚠️ File Deletion in the virtual folder actually deletes corresponding files of underlying file-system(s).

 ## Why ?